TAIPEI — Taiwan has arrested an alleged Chinese spy, the first such apprehension in Taiwan in decades, according to the National Security Bureau.

 Some media reports have questioned whether China provided money for Hsu's campaign in an effort to control Kinmen and serve as an advocate for the return of the frontline islands of Kinmen and Matsu to the mainland.

-Since the beginning of 2014, 15 cases of Chinese espionage have been uncovered.
+Since the beginning of 2014, 15 there have been fifteen cases of Chinese espionage have been activities uncovered.
 Of those, 90 percent involved either active or retired military personnel, according to a report presented to the legislature's Foreign Affairs and National Defense Committee by the National Security Bureau.

-Since China and Taiwan began establishing bilateral economic and travel agreements with the election of Taiwan President Ma Ying-jeou in 2008, military morale has declined as fewer Taiwan military officers see a viable career in the military.
+Since China and Taiwan began establishing bilateral economic and travel agreements with the election of Taiwan President Ma Ying-jeou in 2008, military morale has declined as fewer Taiwan military officers see a viable future career in the military. ahead of them.
 Some retired officers are returning from trips to China on missions to harvest as many of these disgruntled officers as possible.

 With the 2009 Economic Cooperation Framework Agreement, cross-strait ties have flourished.
-There are now 700 cross-strait commercial flights a week; in 2008, there were none.
+There are now 700 seven hundred cross-strait commercial flights a week; in 2008, there were none.
 The number of Chinese visitors to the island is now around 3 million annually.
-The joke among many government officials in Beijing, according to media reports, is that it will be easier to buy Taiwan than invade it.
+The joke amongst many government officials in Beijing, according to media reports, is that it will be easier to buy Taiwan than invade it.

 The result has been devastating.
 Just in the last several years, Taiwan military officers have sold China data on the E-2K Hawkeye airborne early warning aircraft, Patriot Advanced Capability-3 and PAC-2 anti-ballistic missile systems, and Hawk air defense missile system.